How is self-control depleted | Are You Getting the Most Out of It?

 With stronger self-control, its depletion would be less likely.

 Actually, I’ve discussed this in great detail in my other article which linked self-control to intelligence.
 If you’re interested in learning more about this Is self-control a sign of intelligence?.
-Furthermore, I gave few tips on how to increase your self-control in that article.
+Furthermore, I gave a few tips on how to increase your self-control in that article.

 But what example can I give on the relationship between our prefrontal cortex and self-control?